 Learn more about pre-law advising at Illinois Tech.

-Please contact Margaret Power, director of the Dual Admission Honors Law Program, at email@example.com or 312.567.6921, with any questions about the admissions requirements or application process for program.
+Please contact Margaret Power, director of the Dual Admission Honors Law Program and pre-law advisor, at email@example.com or 312.567.6921, with any questions about the admissions requirements or application process for program.